 Brian recalls an insiders’ visit with Tompkins and classmates to AT&T Park as being a game changer.

 “The fire was officially fed within me and it made earning a role with the Giants a career goal.”

 Tompkins has lent his nearly 50 years of experience in the media to groom students for future employment.
 Katy Batchelder ’13 was one of his first pupils at Dominican.
 Her internship with the Giants evolved into her becoming a full-time and Emmy award-winning producer for San Francisco Giants Productions.
 Katy, now a Video Producer/SMB Marketing for Salesforce in San Francisco, was instrumental in helping Lizette get her internship.

 “The Giants' internship is not an easy one to get.
 They have hundreds of applications every year, so I'm really proud of our students getting them,” Tompkins says.
 “I think that Brad and I really tried to prepare them on how to interview for a gig like that.
 I do believe that gives our students an edge.”

 Building toward that edge begins at Dominican, putting students on a path to pursuing dream jobs.

 “At Dominican I tried to stick my hands in as many pots as possible.
-This helped me become more dynamic and willing to do tasks that may not have been a part of my role’s description,” says Brian, who as also an assistant account executive with H&L Partners in San Francisco.
+This helped me become more dynamic and willing to do tasks that may not have been a part of my role’s description,” says Brian, now a Senior Account Executive for 160over90.
 “A lot of that was from the combination of being at a small school, which still offers a large amount of offerings in different segments of the communications industry and I may have never been as broadly taught as I was at another school.”